 Semiconductor devices are widely used in electronics industries.
-Semiconductor devices may have relatively small 25 sizes, multi-functional characteristics, and/or relatively low manufacture costs.
-Semiconductor devices may be categorized as any one of semiconductor memory devices storing logical data, semiconductor logic devices processing logical data, and hybrid semiconductor devices having both the 30 function of the semiconductor logic devices.
+Semiconductor devices may have relatively small sizes, multi-functional characteristics, and/or relatively low manufacture costs.
+Semiconductor devices may be categorized as any one of semiconductor memory devices storing logical data, semiconductor logic devices processing logical data, and hybrid semiconductor devices having both the function of the semiconductor memory devices and the function of the semiconductor logic devices.
 Semiconductor devices with increased reliability and relatively low error rates have been increasingly demanded with developments in electronics industries.
-For example, high-reliable, high-35 speed, and/or multi-functional semiconductor devices have been increasingly demanded.
-Thus, semiconductor devices have been become increasingly integrated.
+For example, high-reliable, high-speed, and/or multi-functional semiconductor devices have been increasingly demanded.
+Thus, semiconductor devices 40 have been become increasingly integrated.